 Because of the nature of the fighting, the location of the landings and the impossibility to keep accurate records given the circumstances, to this day it is still not known exactly how many people were killed on D-Day.

-Often, it is estimated that around 2,500 Allied Forces lost their lives on D-Day, but more recent research has shown the figure may be closer to 4,500.
+Often, it is estimated that about 2,500 Allied Forces lost their lives on D-Day, but more recent research has shown the figure may be closer to 4,500.

 German losses on D-Day are equally hard to pin down, with numbers ranging between 4,000 and 9,000 (including killed in action and deaths as a result of wounds).